abeljrgit/fe-next_deprecated/README.md

 # Front-end Boilerplate

-Front-end boilerplate using Next.JS, React.JS, Tailwind CSS and Typescript.
+Front-end boilerplate using Next.JS, SWR, React.JS, Tailwind CSS, TW-Elements and Typescript.

 ## Features

-- Next.JS for rendering the app on the server side
+- Next.JS for rendering the app on the server side.
+- SWR for data fetching.
-- React.js library for web app development
+- React.js library for web app development.
+- Typescript for type safety and scalability.
-- Tailwind CSS for fast styling
+- Tailwind CSS for fast styling.
-- Typescript for scalability.
+- TW-Elements for quick UI.

 ## Run Locally